richtea/Swashbuckle.AspNetCore.HealthChecks/CONTRIBUTING.md

 are non-trivial, you are advised to propose the enhancement first by creating an issue, so that the proposal can be discussed before you spend lots of time working on it.

+Style checks and other analyzers are built-in.
+Please keep your style consistent with existing code and fix all warnings before you create a PR.

-Instructions for developers are [here](./DevelopingAndReleasing.md).
+Instructions for the release process are [here](./docs/ReleaseProcess.md).